ellennickles/code-your-way-s25/week6/README.md

 ### Part 2: Document

-- Document your work that includes a link to your refactored code.
+- Document your work that includes a link to your original AND refactored code.
 - Describe and reflect on the changes you made and why you made them.
 - How did it go with Git this week?
 Try experimenting with Git branches—did you create a branch to test changes before merging them?
 If so, how did it